 - Recent viral illness, respiratory infection, or ear infection

-- Use of certain prescription or nonprescription drugs (especially aspirin)
+- Using certain prescription or nonprescription drugs (such as aspirin)

 Exams and Tests

-Usually, other tests are not needed to diagnose layrinthitis.
-Tests will be done to rule out other causes of your symptoms.
+Tests can rule out other causes of your symptoms.
 These may include:

 Labyrinthitis usually goes away within a few weeks.
-Treatment helps to reduce symptoms, such as spinning sensations.
-Medications that may reduce symptoms include:
+Treatment can help reduce vertigo and other symptoms.
+Medicines that may help include: